Nigerian Stocks: List of Dividends announced in 2021 | Nairametrics

 Access our Live Feed portal for the latest company earnings as they drop.

-- 2020 FY Results: Courteville Business Solutions Plc posts profit of N153.6 million.
+- 2020 FY Results: Linkage Assurance Plc records a 65% increase in profit after tax.

-- Infinity Trust Mortgage Bank Plc projects profit after tax of N132.18 million in Q2 2021.

 Babs